MusicalNinjaDad/FizzBuzz/docs/dev-build.md

 !!! python "Building and installing the wrapped rust code for use in python development"
     Before you can use the wrapped rust code you need to build the equivalent of `python/fizzbuzz/fizzbuzzo3.cpython-312-x86_64-linux-gnu.so`:

-    1. Make sure your virtual environment is actived.
+    1. Make sure your virtual environment is active.
 If not run `. .venv/bin/activate` (note the leading dot, which is easier than typing `source` all the time)
     1. Then simply use `pip` to create an editable installation of your codebase:
         ```sh
         (.venv)/projectroot$ pip -e.[dev]